Speculators like JD Farag have been really latching onto what Jesus stated in Luke 21:28:

 We are told by the Speculators that these things ARE in fact beginning to come to pass, all at once, and therefore our redemption – that is, the rapture – is nigh (or “near”).

-Let’s put aside the fact that all of these things are fairly routine and nobody really has any proof that they have increase since Jesus spoke these words, nor do they have any data that suggest how much they will increase before the end.
+Let’s put aside the fact that all of these things are fairly routine and nobody really has any proof that they have increased since Jesus spoke these words, nor do they have any data that suggest how much they will increase before the end.

 The real weakness of this pervasive teaching is that Jesus mentioned many other things in the same passage that clearly NO Speculator would claim has “begun to come to pass”.
 Not even remotely.